 So the question is “what does this have to do with data observability?”

 Well, a data observability solution can be seen as anti-virus for data issues.
-By deploying such a solution at source across your data stack, you create a robust data environment, with the ability to detect and alert on data incidents in real-time or near real-time.
-Not only does data observability at source provide detection and alerts, but it also can provide automated recommendations for remediation.
+By deploying such a solution across your data stack, you create a robust data environment, with the ability to detect and alert on data incidents in real-time or near real-time.
+Not only does Data Observability provide detection and alerts, but it also can provide automated recommendations for remediation.

 Deploying data observability is not a complex process.
 Very much like your antivirus tools, once it is deployed, it can run in the background.

 And deploying Kensu it's very straightforward.
 There is one Kensu platform available either in the public cloud (AWS, Azure, and GCP are all supported) or if needed, the same platform can be deployed within your local data center.